apcamargo/RNAsamba/docs/usage.md

                         epoch. (default: 0)
 ```

-## `rnasamba-classify`
+## `rnasamba classify`

-`rnasamba-classify` is the command for computing the coding potential of transcripts contained in an input FASTA file and classifying them into coding or non-coding.
+`rnasamba classify` is the command for computing the coding potential of transcripts contained in an input FASTA file and classifying them into coding or non-coding.
 Optionally, the user can specify an output FASTA file (`--protein_fasta`) in which RNAsamba will write the translated sequences of the predicted coding ORFs.
 If multiple weight files are provided, RNAsamba will ensemble their predictions into a single output.

 ```
-usage: rnasamba-classify [-h] [-p PROTEIN_FASTA] [-v {0,1}]
+usage: rnasamba classify [-h] [-p PROTEIN_FASTA] [-v {0,1}]
                          output_file fasta_file weights [weights ...]

 Classify sequences from a input FASTA file.